602.234.9290

 While drug dogs are used often at immigration checkpoints, they are not always right.
 Sometimes drug dogs are improperly trained.
 They may be overworked or triggered into alerting by their over-eager handlers.
 If a drug dog was used in your case, we will look carefully to make sure that your rights were not violated and fight to keep illegal evidence out of your case.

-If you are facing drug possession charges anywhere in Arizona involving personal use, transportation, distribution, or sales, contact us for a free consultation with an experienced Arizona drug crime defense lawyer.
+If you are facing drug charges involving marijuana, methamphetamine (crystal meth), GHB (the date-rape drug), MDMA (Ecstasy), heroin, HGH (human growth hormone), cocaine (powder or crack), or prescription drugs like Adderall, OxyContin or Xanax, or any narcotics violation, contact us for a free consultation with an experienced Arizona drug defense lawyer.